Partido Komunista ng Pilipinas-1930: History

-The founding members of the PKP came from members of the Partido Obrero de Filipinas, a labor-centered party formed in opposition to the leading Nacionalista and the Democrata parties at the time.
-Most of the members of the Partido Obrero were also leading figures in the labor movement, including PKP founders Crisanto Evangelista, Antonio Ora, Jacinto Manahan, and Domingo Ponce.
+The founding members of the PKP came from members of the Partido Obrero de Filipinas, a labor-centered party formed in opposition to the leading Nacionalista and Democrata Parties at the time.
+Most of the members of the Partido Obrero were also leading figures in the labor movement, including PKP founders Crisanto Evangelista, Antonino D. Ora, Jacinto Manahan, and Domingo Ponce.
 Evangelista and his group were increasingly being radicalized towards left-wing politics through their increasing involvement with the Comintern, Profintern, and the CPUSA.
 Particularly, in 1928, Evanglista, Manahan, and Cirilo Bognot went to the Soviet Union to attend the Profintern's Fourth Congress.
 These people were also leading figures in the Congreso Obrero de Filipinas, the leading trade federation at the time.

 In 1928, conservative elements of the Congreso Obrero de Filipinas (COF) were alarmed by the increasing radicalization of Evangelista and his group, and took advantage of their absence by calling a national convention on May 1 of that year.
 The incumbent president, Francisco Varona was ousted along with Evangelista, and were replaced by Hilario Barroga and Domingo Ponce, respectively.
 Some authors claim the move was orchestrated by Evangelista's enemies in the COF: Ruperto Cristobal, Isabelo Tejada, and Antonio Paguia, however others dispute the nature of this election and point out that Ponce and Ora being elected to positions in the COF points to its increasing radicalization.
 In the previous year, the Partido Obrero almost received official backing from the COF, the resolution only being shot down by a single vote.
 Evangelista had plans for radical reorganization of the trade union movement, which would lay the groundwork for the communist movement in the Philippines.
 These plans were almost thwarted in 1928, but Evangelista chose to bide his time for the following year's conference.